 - Diego decides that, since they're a Family of Choice, then he gets to be Arqui's fun uncle in El corazón nunca se equivoca.

 - Everybody Loves Raymond: In one episode, Raymond laments the fact that Robert is always willing and able to play with Raymond's kids when he comes over, never seeming to be too busy or too tired to do so.
 When Robert discovers this, he explains that he's only able to do it because he only ever sees the kids for an hour or so at most.
 Raymond, meanwhile, cares for his children effectively all the time, and shouldn't be ashamed that he lacks the energy to "Play Monster" with them all day.

-- Rachel in Friends is delighted when Ross' young son Ben starts calling her his 'Fun Aunt Rachel' and being thrilled to see her.
+- Rachel is delighted when Ross's young son Ben starts referring to her as his "Fun Aunt Rachel," and loves that Ben is thrilled to see her.